MatuKahsay/Interactive-RPG-Simulating-University-Life/README.md

 Inventory System:
 Stores items that the player can use to help them.
 If the player has an item they can use when they encounter an enemy, there is an additional button to use that item and a brief description of what it will do.

- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column